-- Pay in full at time of registration. - Payment in Person.
-Payments will be accepted at the Sales and Service Desk in the form of cash, debit, or credit card before the due date.
+- Pay in full at time of registration. - Payment in Person. (before 5PM on the designated date on the following page) - Payments will be accepted at the Sales and Service Desk in the form of cash, debit, or credit card before the due date.
 Payments not made by the due date will be automatically charged on the due date using the card on file.